camilamaia/camilamaia.com/_appearances/2020-07-24-talk-europython.md

 ---
 layout: post
+at: EuroPython
+type: talk
-title: "Talk @ EuroPython.
-ScanAPI: Automated Integration Testing and Live Documentation for your API"
+title: "ScanAPI: Automated Integration Testing and Live Documentation for your API"
 date: 2020-07-24
 categories:
   [